matomatical/hijax/README.md

 *This page is for the online edition of Hi, JAX!
 See also: [2024 edition](hijax-2024).*

-This is the syllabus "Hi, JAX!", an introduction to [JAX](https://jax.readthedocs.io/) for deep learning researchers.
+This is the codebase for "Hi, JAX!", an introduction to [JAX](https://jax.readthedocs.io/) for deep learning researchers.

-The tutorial material and recording is a work in progress.
-See the [course webpage](https://far.in.net/hijax) for more information.
+The code examples and recording of video lectures is a work in progress.
+See the
+  [course webpage](https://far.in.net/hijax)
+for more information.